October 11, 2018

 - recommending employers warn staff about the potential dangers of too much sitting at work or at home, as part of workplace health and wellness activities.

 How did the media report this?

 Our team analysed news articles about the guidelines published in media outlets around the world.

 We found all the articles reported the top-line recommendation to reduce sitting by two hours a day, and to replace the sitting with standing or slow walking.
-Almost two-thirds of articles also noted the recommendation that people should regularly break up seated work with standing, and that this could be done with a sit-stand desk.
+Almost two-thirds of articles also noted the recommendation that people should regularly break up seated work with standing, and that this could be done with a standing desk.

 Even though the guidelines’ authors said the recommendations were based on the best evidence so far and more evidence was needed, these caveats did not make it into most news media reporting.
 These caveats are important because the authors acknowledge the evidence quality is weak and that guidelines are likely to change.